CaptainTeemo/CaptainTeemo.github.io/_posts/Notes/2016-07-02-Automatic Bounds Checking for NSArray.md

 ### First Try

-A man created an extension which uses runtime functions to swizzle `objectAtIndex:`, and do bounds checking before return the value.
+A man created an extension which uses runtime functions to swizzle `objectAtIndex:`, and do bounds checking before returning the value.

 ```objc
 @interface NSArray<ObjectType> (BoundsProtection)